happyren/Reading-notes/InternetNotes.md

 Another example would be the user needs extra bandwidth, so one operation holds conversation through multiple network address, it is **inverse multiplexing**, a protocol called **SCTP(Stream Transmission Control Protocol)** utilizes inverse multiplexing.

 #### Crash recovery

+If routers crashes, and the connection need to be long lived, then issue happens.

+Crash recovery is hard because each layer has no way to know what status it in, for **N** layer crash, only **N+1** layer could help do the recovery.

+And a truely end-to-end acknowledgement is almost impossible to achieve.

+### Congestion Control

+The Internet relies heavily on the Transport layer to take congestion control.

+A good congestion control can not only avoid congestion, but also properly allocate the bandwidth so that the performance could be improved, and bandwidth could be fairly utilized.

+If transport layer protocol is poorly designed, and the retransmitted packet is delayed but not lost, the network could be congestion collapse.

 ### UDP